Helium-Labs/arcminter/README.md

 ## Features

 - Mint and configure ARC 3, 19, and 69 compliant NFTs and register them on the Algorand blockchain's public ledger.
 - Utilizes IPFS for decentralized file storage.
-Provides a client for Pinata, where other clients can be easily added and injected as a dependency.
-See example below.
+Provides clients for Pinata and NFTStorage IPFS pinning services.
-- Transaction signatures via WalletConnect, supplied as an injected dependency during ARC Minter instantiation.
-Intention to allow signing through a generic signer interface, which would allow other methods of signing like with a local pair of ECC keys.
+- Transactions are signed with WalletConnect.
+Eventually the signer will be abstracted into a generic class to permit a wider range of signing options.

 ## Usage